Inference in Additively Separable Models With a High-Dimensional Set of Conditioning Variables: Introduction

-The main challenge in statistical inference after model selection is in attaining robustness to model selection errors.
-When coefficients are small relative to the sample size (ie statistically indistinguishable from zero), model selection mistakes are unavoidable.\footnote{Under some restrictive conditions, for example beta-min conditions which constrain nonzero coefficients to have large magnitudes, perfect model selection can be attained.} When such errors are not accounted for, subsequent inference has been shown to be potentially severely misldeading.
+The main challenge in statistical inference or construction of confidence intervals after model selection is in attaining robustness to model selection errors.
+When coefficients are small relative to the sample size (i.e., statistically indistinguishable from zero), model selection mistakes are unavoidable.\footnote{Under some restrictive conditions --- for example, beta-min conditions that constrain nonzero coefficients to have large magnitudes --- perfect model selection can be attained (see \cite{zhao:yu:2006}).} Such model selection mistakes can lead to distorted statistical inference in much the same way that pretesting procedures lead to distorted inference.
 This intuition is formally developed in \cite{potscher} and \cite{leeb:potscher:pms}.
-Offering solutions to this problem is the focus of a number of recent papers; see, for example, \cite{BellChernHans:Gauss}, \cite{BellChenChernHans:nonGauss}, \cite{ZhangZhang:CI}, \cite{BCH2011:InferenceGauss}, \cite{BCH-PLM}, \cite{vdGBRD:AsymptoticConfidenceSets}, \cite{JM:ConfidenceIntervals}, \cite{BCFH:Policy}, and \cite{BCHK:Panel}.\footnote{Citations are ordered by date of first appearance on arXiv.} This section extends the approach of \cite{BCH-PLM} to the nonparametric setting.
+Nevertheless, given the practical value of dimension reduction and the increasing prevalence of high-dimensional datasets, studying robust high-dimensional inference techniques is an active area of current research.
+Several recent papers offer solutions to this problem; see, ie., \cite{BellChernHans:Gauss}, \cite{BellChenChernHans:nonGauss}, \cite{ZhangZhang:CI}, \cite{BCH2011:InferenceGauss}, \cite{BCH-PLM}, \cite{vdGBRD:AsymptoticConfidenceSets}, \cite{JM:ConfidenceIntervals}, \cite{BCFH:Policy}, \cite{BCHK:Panel}.\footnote{Citations are ordered by date of first appearance on arXiv.}

-Informally, model selection in the additively separable model proceeds in two steps.
-The two selection steps are based on the observation that the functional relation $g(x)$ can be learned with knowledge of the conditional expectations

-for a robust enough family of test functions $\varphi(x)$, for instance, smooth functions with compact support.
-Equivalently, the relation $g(x)$ can be learned by projecting out the variable $z$ and working with residuals.
-In the additively separable model, the two selection steps are summarized as follows:
+One solution, in \cite{BCH-PLM}, defines the Post-Double Selection procedure for partially linear models $\Ep[y|x,z] = \alpha_0x + h_0(z)$ with high-dimensional $z$.
+The procedure reduces the dimension of $q^L(z)$ in two steps that involve Lasso estimation.
+First, select all terms $q_{jL}(z)$ from $q^L(z)$ predictive of $x$ using Lasso.
+Second, select all terms $q_{jL}(z)$ from $q^L(z)$ that are predictive of $y$ using Lasso. $\alpha_0$ is then estimated using least squares regression of $y$ on $x$ and the union, $\tilde q(z)$, of selected terms.
+This $\hat \alpha$ can be expressed through an orthogonal estimating equation.
+Under regularity conditions, it is sufficiently insensitive to model selection mistakes so that $n^{1/2}(\hat \alpha - \alpha_0)$ is asymptotically Gaussian.